-- MiVoice Business Release 8.0 - MiCollab Release 7.3
+- MiVoice Business Release 8.0 - MiCollab Release 8.0

-The releases in this version of the guide align with MiCloud Business 3.3.
+The releases in this version of the guide align with MiCloud Business 4.0.

-This guide describes the equipment, network, and configuration considerations that apply when setting up Mitel virtual appliances on servers enabled with VMware® vSphereTM virtualization or Microsoft Hyper-V. Mitel currently offers the following virtual appliances.
+This guide describes the equipment, network, and configuration considerations that apply when setting up Mitel virtual appliances on servers enabled with VMware® vSphereTM virtualization or Microsoft Hyper-V.